This story is part Tips for the houseCNET’s collection of handy tips for getting the most out of your home, inside and out.

-One of the most useful ways to recycle an old phone is to convert it to a.
-This is an inexpensive trick to when you’re not there.
+One of the most useful ways to recycle an old phone is to convert it to a home security camera.
+This is an inexpensive trick to keep an eye on your home when you’re not there.

 And setting it up is not difficult.
 In fact, you can start using this time-worn phone for home security in just three steps.